jmzg93/koboldVR7Integration/README.md

 ### **`vacuum.clean_zone`**

 Starts cleaning a specific zone.
+**Note**: This service is under development and may not function correctly.

 - **Parameters**:
   - `zone_uuid` (required): The UUID of the zone to clean.

 ### **`vacuum.clean_map`**

 Starts cleaning an entire map.
+**Note**: This service is under development and may not function correctly.

 - **Parameters**:
   - `map_uuid` (required): The UUID of the map to clean.